 In China, where transmission of the virus has now slowed, many schools and offices have started to reopen with different processes in place to limit the spread of infection.
 In many such locations, onsite foodservice options such as canteens and restaurants have remained closed, with only pre-packaged food made available to limit interaction.

 In Xiamen, state owned-food company, and Domino customer Xiamen Gulong Food co.
-LTD (Gulong Food) has implemented an advanced production and distribution system, called ‘lunch 4.0’, to provide personalised meals for local school children.
-Data on each child’s meal choice is collected by the school and sent directly to Gulong Food to produce the customised meals.
-Upstream, the data is connected to a coding automation system run by Beijing Jiahua, which delivers data directly to a Domino Ax350i continuous inkjet printer for personalised coding.
+LTD (Gulong) has implemented an advanced production and distribution system, called ‘lunch 4.0’, to provide personalized meals for local school children.
+Data on each child’s meal choice is collected by the school and sent directly to Gulong Food to produce the customized meals.
+Upstream, the data is connected to a coding automation system run by Beijing Jiahua, which delivers data directly to a Domino Ax350i continuous inkjet printer for personalized coding.

-With more people adjusting to life under lockdown, it’s not just foodservice providers that are experiencing changes in demand – online shopping, and in particular ecommerce from online providers including Amazon have had a significant boost in the past few months.
-In the next section, we will take a look at how ecommerce providers are adjusting to this increase in demand
+With more people adjusting to life under lockdown, it’s not just foodservice providers that are adjusting to dramatic changes in demand – online shopping, and in particular ecommerce from online providers including Amazon have had a significant boost in the past few months.
+In the next section, we will take a look at how ecommerce providers are adjusting to this increase in demand.

 “In the US we have noticed an increase in customer requests brought about by the current coronavirus situation,” says Gary Peterson, Account Manager for Variable Data Solutions for Domino Digital Printing.
 “While many companies have been forced to put capital investment on hold, several industries have experienced a dramatic increase in demand – this includes ecommerce.”